Wait Five Minutes – for Handbells (3 octaves)

 Any questions?

 If you have any questions about our music, please start by reading our Frequently-Asked Questions.
-You’ll find just about every question anyone has ever asked us, along with answers!
-However, if you don’t find the information you need, please contact us and we’ll be happy to help!
+You’ll find just about every question anyone has ever asked us, along with answers.
+However, if you don’t find what you’re looking for, please ask us!

-More information about He Leadeth Me
+More information about WOODLANDS

 Any questions?